tlsnotary/tlsn/crates/notary/server/README.md

   enabled: false
   whitelist_path: null
 ```
-⚠️ Note that when `notarization.private_key_path` is `null` (the default), a random, ephemeral signing key will be generated at runtime (see [Signing](#signing) for more details).
+⚠️ By default, `notarization.private_key_path` is `null`, which means a **random, ephemeral** signing key will be generated at runtime (see [Signing](#signing) for more details).

 ### Overriding default
 The default setting can be overriden with either (1) environment variables, or (2) a configuration file (yaml).

 #### Environment Variables
 This will override each corresponding default value.
 It uses the prefix `NS_` followed by the configuration key(s) in uppercase.
-Double underscores are used in nested configuration keys, e.g. `tls.enabled` will be `NS_TLS__ENABLED`.
+Double underscores are used for nested configuration keys, e.g. `tls.enabled` will be `NS_TLS__ENABLED`.

+Example:
 ```bash
 NS_PORT=8080 NS_NOTARIZATION__MAX_SENT_DATA=2048 cargo run --release
 ```

 #### Configuration File
-This will override all the default values, hence it needs to **contain all compulsory** configuration keys and values (refer to the [default yaml](#default) above).
+This will override all the default values, hence it needs to **contain all compulsory** configuration keys and values (refer to the [default yaml](#default)).
 This will take precedence over environment variables.
 ```bash
 cargo run --release -- --config <path to your config.yaml>
 ```
-⚠️ Note that all file paths defined in the config file should be relative to the config file itself.
+⚠️ All file paths defined in the config file should be relative to the config file itself.

 ### When using Docker
 1. Override the port.